-- Determine if any private wells could be infiltrated by flood water and consider the adequacy of wellhead protection and the security of the well’s power supply.
+- Determine if any private wells could be infiltrated by flood water and consider the adequacy of wellhead protection and the security of the well' power supply.

-If you are an administrative official and your community requires assistance in preparing for flooding, including ordering flood supplies and equipment, please contact us.
+If you are an administrative official and your community requires assistance in preparing for flooding, including ordering flood supplies and equipment, please contact the Saskatchewan Public Safety Agency.